renecartaya/Quadrupole-Mass-Spectrometry/README.md

 For this purposes the codes are developed, mainly in Python R. And allow us to analyze different experimental process such as:

- 1) Electron Stimulated Desorption (ESD).
+ 1) Electron Stimulated Desorption (ESD)
- 2) Thermal Stimulated Desorption (TSD).
+ 2) Thermal Stimulated Desorption (TSD)
- 3) Cross section (as function of Electron Energy).
+ 3) Cross section (as function of Electron Energy)
- 4) Mass spectra identifying the peak positions.
+ 4) Mass spectra identifying the peak positions

 The developed codes works reading files in .csv, .txt and .asc format files.